 Rescission.
 An impermissible cancellation or discontinuation of coverage that has a retroactive effect.
-Cancellation or discontinuation of coverage is permissible if attributable to non-payment of monthly rates, fraud or intentional misrepresentation.
+Cancellation or discontinuation of coverage if attributable to nonpayment of monthly rates, fraud or intentional misrepresentation is not rescission and is permissible.

 Retail Clinic.
 Walk-in centers that are limited to treating minor illnesses and preventive services.
 Retail Clinics are generally located in supermarkets or pharmacies.